 Jews and Christians alike have considered Moses, the great lawgiver and leader of the Hebrews at the time of the Exodus, the author of the first book in the Bible – Genesis.
 This conviction was challenged by pagan opponents a few times in the early Christian period but was never seriously doubted by any Christian or Jew up to about middle of the 18th century.

-The numerous quotations from the first book in the Bible -Genesis- that are found in the writings of the apostles show clearly that they were convinced that Moses wrote the book and that it was inspired (Rom.
-4:17; Gal.
-3:8; 4:30; Heb.
-4:4; James 2:23).
+The numerous quotations from the first book in the Bible -Genesis- that are found in the writings of the apostles show clearly that they were convinced that Moses wrote the book and that it was inspired (Romans 4:17; Galatians 3:8; 4:30; Hebrews 4:4; James 2:23).

-And the Jewish tradition of the scribes, Christian fathers, and the conservative scholars to this day, confirm that Genesis was written by Moses.
-So, in view of this evidence the Christian may confidently believe that Moses was the author of the book of first book in the Bible.
+And the Jewish tradition of the scribes, Christian fathers, and the conservative scholars to this day, confirms that Genesis was written by Moses.
+So, in view of this evidence, the Christian may confidently believe that Moses was the author of the book of first book in the Bible.

 In His service,